Tom Cotton: COVID-19

 On January 28, 2020, in the context of the emergence of COVID-19, Cotton urged the Trump administration to halt commercial flights from China to the United States.
 On January 31, spurred in part by Cotton's warnings, the Trump administration banned most travel from China.

 In a February 16, 2020, Fox News interview, Cotton said that the coronavirus may have started at the biosafety level 4 super laboratory in Wuhan, China.
 "Now, we don't have evidence that this disease originated there", Cotton said, "but because of China's duplicity and dishonesty from the beginning we need to at least ask the question".
 Articles published by The New York Times and The Washington Post the same day reported that scientists had dismissed claims that the Chinese government created the virus.
 The Times said this was because of its resemblance to the SARS virus, which originated with bats.
 In another interview on Fox the next day, Cotton said of the two articles, "It tells you the Chinese Communist Party, just like any communist party, has a widespread propaganda effort."
 The Post called Cotton's comments "debunked" and "conspiracy theory" for 15 months until issuing a correction: "The term 'debunked' and The Post's use of 'conspiracy theory' have been removed because, then as now, there was no determination about the origins of the virus."
 Molecular biologist Richard Ebright said The Post had omitted his views supporting the lab leak hypothesis and "materially misrepresented" his views, adding, "Watching 'the first rough draft of history' being written as a partisan exercise, rather than a journalistic exercise, was dismaying."

 Cotton tweeted around March 2020: "we will hold accountable those who inflicted it on the world" for what it had done.
 To a tweet stating "China will pay for this", he responded "Correct."
-In late April 2020, Cotton said in a Fox News interview that the non-containment of the pandemic was a "deliberate" and "malevolent" attack by Chinese government on the rest of the world.
+In late April 2020, Cotton said in a Fox News interview that the non-containment of the pandemic was a "deliberate" and "malevolent" attack by the Chinese government on the rest of the world.
 "They did not want to see their relative power and standing in the world decline because the virus was contained [in China]", he said.

 In early 2023, the United States Department of Energy assessed that a "lab leak was to blame" for the emergence of COVID-19.
 The assessment, which mirrored a similar assessment by the FBI, was made with a "low confidence" level.
 In response, Cotton said, "being proven right doesn’t matter.
 What matters is holding the Chinese Communist Party accountable so this doesn’t happen again."